Designing and building AI-native agencies.

 Meet the Founder

-I'm a designer and creative technologist in Washington, DC.
+I'm TJ Cichecki, I live and work in Washington, DC.
 I've spent the last fifteen years as Principal Designer at Workhorse Collective, a creative branding agency.

 I work to bring AI integration into client engagements and help give agencies the tools to move faster and create far more than ever before.